Nkiru Balonwu

 In 2016, during her time at the helm of Spinlet, Balonwu was featured in YNaija as one of "Nigeria's 100 Most Inspiring Women".
 In October 2019, Balonwu was awarded the 2020 Powerlist International Award by the Powerlist UK.

 Personal life and background

 Balonwu is the daughter of two lawyers with a background in social change and justice.
+Her father was the first Senior Advocate of Nigeria (SAN) from Eastern Nigeria.
+She grew up in a household frequented by lawyers and judges, including those from the Court of Appeal and Supreme Court, who helped shape her understanding of the profession.

 Education

 Balonwu graduated with a bachelor's degree in Law from the University of Manchester.
 She obtained her master's degree from University College London (UCL) and holds a Doctorate Degree from the University of California, Berkeley.

 Career

 Balonwu has worked in a variety of fields including law, technology, finance, show business, international development, advocacy and communications.

 She worked as a lecturer at the faculty of law, University of Lagos.

 In 2014, Balonwu became CEO of Spinlet, the first music streaming and digital distribution platform in Sub-Saharan Africa.
 During her time as CEO, Spinlet became Nigeria's first International Standard Recording Code (ISRC) Manager.

 In 2017, Balonwu founded African Women on Board which launched internationally at the Ford Foundation Center for Social Justice, New York, on 26 September 2019 during the United Nations General Assembly (UNGA), with the aim "to give a voice to African women and change how they're perceived".